It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 In 2020, several military survivors filed a class action lawsuit against a Veterans Affairs official, although many of the claimants are now in their 70s or 80s.

-Meanwhile, the local community has been demanding a more thorough cleanup of the region from the authorities for decades.
-Palomares has been called "the most radioactive city in Europe" and local environmentalists are now protesting plans by a British company to build a resort here.
+Meanwhile, the local community has been demanding that the authorities more thoroughly clean up the region for decades.
+Palomares has been called "the most radioactive city in Europe" and local environmentalists are now protesting against a British company's plans to build a resort here.

-Lewis is confident that such losses of weapons, which occurred during the Cold War, are unlikely to be repeated.
-Operation Chrome Dome ended in 1968, and planes with nuclear bombs no longer fly on regular exercises.
+Lewis is confident that the kind of weapons losses that occurred during the Cold War are unlikely to happen again.
+Operation Chrome Dome ended in 1968, and planes carrying nuclear bombs no longer fly on regular exercises.

-“And the duty of planes with weapons in the air stopped for obvious reasons,” he says.
-“In the end, we decided it was too dangerous.”
+“And the duty of aircraft with weapons in the air stopped for obvious reasons,” he says.
+“In the end they decided it was too dangerous.”

-Nuclear submarines remain an exception to this, on which accidents still occur today.
-The United States currently has 14 ballistic missile submarines (SSBNs), while France and the UK have four each.
+The exception to this is nuclear submarines, on which accidents still occur today.
+The US currently has 14 ballistic missile submarines (SSBNs), while France and the UK have four each.

 To serve as a nuclear deterrent, these submarines must remain undetected during operations at sea, which means they cannot send any signals to the surface to reveal their position.